erigontech/diagnostics/README.md

 * Retrieving command line arguments is only useful if the erigon node is not launched using configuration file.
 If configutation file is used, then most of the settings are still not visible to the operator.
 A possible improvement (which involves also changes in Erigon itself) is to either provide access to the configutation file, or somehow give access to the "effective" launch settings (i.e. after the configuration file is parsed and applied).
+* Adding more "diagnostics scripts" that remotely read DB to check for the current progress of stages in the staged sync.
+* Adding a monitoring for header downloader as well as for body downloader.
+* Perhaps embeeding some metrics visualisation (have no idea how to do it), since all "prometheus"-style metrics are also available to the diagnostics sytem?